availo/wowza-vhost-loadbalancer/README.md

 ## Installing and configuring the module

 #### Add the .jar-file to all servers (required on both the Listener and the Senders):
+Copy lib/availo-vhost-loadbalancer-3.1.2.jar or lib/availo-vhost-loadbalancer-3.5.0.jar
-Copy lib/availo-vhostloadbalancer.jar to the [install-dir]/lib/ folder of Wowza Media Server 2 or 3.
+to the [install-dir]/lib/ folder of your Wowza Media Server, depending on your version.

 ### Configuring the LoadBalancerListener